mabdelfattahm/keycloak-demo/keycloak-kube.md

 ## Expose Keycloak service using Ingress

 In this section, we are going to create an Ingress object for the `keycloak-http` service.
-Please update your local hosts file to include the entry `209.182.238.54 keycloak.keeptrack.xyz`.
+We are using [nip.io](https://nip.io) as a simple DNS resolver for an IP.

 ``` Bash
 # Ingress for Keycloak